 The magical journey begins when she spins a word into her web.
 This is a delightful tale for elementary school children to try vocal and character expression, with fun songs to sing and dance to.

-Get ready for an amazing chance to shine!
-Auditions will take place on Friday, January 9, 2026 at 630 PM and Saturday, January 10th at 12 Noon at the Historic Savannah Theater.
-We encourage all talented youth in grades 6 - 12 to come and display their skills—no special preparation needed!
-Parents must accompany their child to sign permission forms if they are under 18.
+Get ready for a fantastic opportunity!
+Auditions will take place on Friday, January 9th, 2026 at 6 PM and Saturday, January 10th, 2026 at 12 Noon at the Historic Savannah Theater.

 The Murder Mystery at the Murder Mystery